Free public data on security and defence forces

 Chains of command

 Linking data on commander personnel and organizational structure, WhoWasInCommand creates organigrams that shed light on possible chains of command.
+This helps research command responsibility in various contexts, including the investigation of violations of international humanitarian law and international criminal law.

 Commander career histories